abkhairi/mon_irc/README.md

     function in socket programming is used to receive data from a connected socket.
 It allows the server or client to read incoming messages sent by the other end of the connection

 ssize_t recv(int sockfd, void *buf, size_t len, int flags);
+if recv return 0    =>
+if recv return -1   =>
+if recv return >= 1 =>

+reply :
+Numerics in the range from 001 to 099 are used for client-server connections only and should never travel between servers.
+Replies generated in the response to commands are found in the range from 200 to 399.

+Upon successful completion of the registration process, the server MUST send, in this order:
+   - RPL_WELCOME (001),
+   - RPL_YOURHOST (002),
+   - RPL_CREATED (003),
+   - RPL_MYINFO (004),